nikitavoloboev/ts/readme.md

 All contributions or ideas for how to improve the project are welcome.

-You can support the project on [GitHub Sponsors](https://github.com/sponsors/nikitavoloboev) or see [other projects](https://nikiv.dev/projects).
+You can also support the project as [GitHub Sponsor](https://github.com/sponsors/nikitavoloboev) or see [other projects](https://nikiv.dev/projects).

 [![Thanks](https://bit.ly/saythankss)](https://github.com/sponsors/nikitavoloboev) [![Twitter](http://bit.ly/nikitatweet)](https://twitter.com/nikitavoloboev) [![0BSD](https://img.shields.io/badge/license-0BSD-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://choosealicense.com/licenses/0bsd/)